 The stonework on this internationally renowned building continues to deteriorate and its ongoing care is an important priority for the team that look after Hardwick.
 As part of this work Hardwick is currently working to a ten year repair and maintenance plan.
 This plan ensures the building is wind and water proof and not rapidly deteriorating.
 This also protects its internationally renowned collection.

-The first three years of this plan have already been undertaken and regular visitors to the hall may recall seeing scaffolding on the gate house, or more recently on the back of the hall.
+The first three years of this plan have already been undertaken and regular visitors to the hall may recall seeing scaffolding on the gate house, on the back of the hall, and now on the front of the Hall.

-Work has now started on the front of the hall.
 The flagstones across the front of the hall will not be accessible (apart from a path to the front door of the hall).
 The grass near the hall will be covered with rubber matting with ramps on and off the grassed areas.
-Access to the Below Stairs area and toilets will be maintained via a path that will connect with the slope down to the door.
 The scaffolding for this phase of works will be in place for several months.